ryan77x/react200-movie-finder/README.md

 # Introduction
-This React/Redux app allows user to check weather of any cities around the world.
+This React/Redux app allows user to search movies for the movies' poster, plot, release year, runtime and etc..

 <h4>To load and run the project in the command line terminal:</h4>
 <p>